Aedicula: Gothic aediculae

-In Gothic architecture, too, an aedicula or tabernacle is a structural framing device that gives importance to its contents, whether an inscribed plaque, a cult object, a bust or the like, by assuming the tectonic vocabulary of a little building that sets it apart from the wall against which it is placed.
+In Gothic architecture, too, an aedicula or tabernacle is a structural framing device that gives importance to its contents—whether an inscribed plaque, a cult object, a bust, or the like—by assuming the tectonic vocabulary of a little building that sets it apart from the wall against which it is placed.
 A tabernacle frame on a wall serves similar hieratic functions as a free-standing, three-dimensional architectural baldaquin or a ciborium over an altar.

-In Late Gothic settings, altarpieces and devotional images were customarily crowned with gables and canopies supported by clustered-column piers, echoing in small the architecture of Gothic churches.
+In Late Gothic settings altarpieces and devotional images were customarily crowned with gables and canopies supported by clustered-column piers, echoing in small the architecture of Gothic churches.
 Painted aediculae frame figures from sacred history in initial letters of illuminated manuscripts.

 Renaissance aediculae

-Classicizing architectonic structure and décor all'antica, in the "ancient [Roman] mode", became a fashionable way to frame a painted or bas-relief portrait, or protect an expensive and precious mirror during the High Renaissance; Italian precedents were imitated in France, then in Spain, England and Germany during the later 16th century.
+Classicizing architectonic structure and décor all'antica, in the "ancient [Roman] mode", became a fashionable way to frame a painted or bas-relief portrait or to protect an expensive and precious mirror during the High Renaissance.
+Italian precedents were imitated in France, then in Spain, England, and Germany during the later 16th century.